ibexa/documentation-developer/docs/tutorials/beginner_tutorial/6_improve_configuration.md

 Image variations are different versions of the same image.
 You can use them to scale images, crop them, add effects, etc.

-So far the images in the ride list are fitted to the templates automatically, and the result does not look good.
+So far the images in the ride list are fitted to the templates automatically, and the result doesn't look good.
 Now you can create a variation to specify how you want the images to look in detail.

 Create a new `config/packages/image_variations.yaml` file containing: